nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Example:

-* `deleteL c/14 n/CS2101` will remove the label "CS2101" from the 14th contact on the contact list
+* `deleteL c/14 n/CS2101` will remove the label "CS2101" from the 14th contact on the contact list.

 ### Adding a label to a task : `addL`